-The IBC allows fabric and film closures for hoistway openings that meet UL1784 requirements and activate upon alarm to seal the openings, again eliminating the lobby requirement.
+In more recent years, the IBC has allowed fabric or film closures for hoistway openings that meet UL1784 requirements and activate upon alarm to seal the openings, again eliminating the lobby requirement.
 These closures range from nylon type materials to woven, coated fiberglass materials.
-The intent of these closures is to seal the openings against smoke during alarm.
+The intent of these closures is to seal the openings against smoke during alarm, allow for emergency personnel use during alarm, and to reseal the opening if opened during alarm for passage.